bradleyboyuyang/Binance-Arbitrage/README.md

 data = exchange.fetch_ticker(symbol='BTC/USDT')
 print(data)
 ```
-2. install other required packages, such as pandas, coloredlogs
+2. Install other required packages, such as pandas, coloredlogs

-### 2. Fill in Hyperparameter for Arbitrage Bot
+### 2. Fill in Hyperparameters for Arbitrage Bot
 1. Fill your api key and secret in `Config.py`
 2. Change the hyperparameters in `detect_spread.py`
 3. Change the hyperparameters in `basis_trading.py`